Quentin Poling

-Quentin Poling (born August 17, 1994) is an American football linebacker for the Birmingham Stallions of the United States Football League (USFL).
+Quentin Poling (born August 17, 1994) is an American professional football linebacker.
 He played college football at Ohio.

-Early years
+Early life

 Poling attended Elida High School in Elida, Ohio.

 College career

 Poling played college football at Ohio University.
-He was a team captain and a first-team All-MAC selection.
-In his Senior year, Poling became Ohio University's all-time leader in both Solo Tackles (219) and Tackles for Loss (45).
+He was a team captain and a first-team All-Mid-American Conference selection.
+In his Senior year, Poling became Ohio University's all-time leader in both solo tackles (219) and tackles for loss (45).

 Professional career

 Miami Dolphins

-Poling was drafted by the Miami Dolphins in the seventh round, 227th overall, of the 2018 NFL Draft.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
+Poling was drafted by the Miami Dolphins in the seventh round, 227th overall, of the 2018 NFL draft.
+He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Dolphins on January 1, 2019.
 He was waived/injured by the during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list after clearing waivers on September 1.
 He was waived from injured reserve with an injury settlement on September 4.